mahdiidarabi/ctf-buidl-guidl/README.md

 npm run deplpy:op
 ```

-(find deployed contract at depolyments folder)
+(find deployed contract at deployments/optimism folder)

 call

 indirectCall(target_address) functoin and pass challenge2_contract_address as argument.

 ## Challenge 3

 To pass this challenge you need to have a contract to call the challenge contract just like challenge 2, but with a difference.
-The contract that calls the cahllenge contract should not have any code in their storage during the call.
+The contract that calls the challenge contract should not have any code in their storage during the call.
 But how it's possible?!

 Before explaining the solution you need to know that in EVM based networks, there are 2 types of accounts, externally owned and internally owned.